-Lasix is an oral tablet that contains the active ingredient Furosemide, which belongs to the class of drugs called loop diuretics.
-Furosemide works by blocking the absorption of sodium, chloride, and water from the filtered fluid in the kidney tubules, causing a profound increase in the output of urine.
-This helps lower your blood pressure as well as reduce swelling.
+Lasix is an oral tablet that contains furosemide, which belongs to the class of drugs called loop diuretics.
+Furosemide works by blocking the absorption of sodium, chloride, and water from the filtered fluid in the kidney tubules.
+This causes a profound increase in the output of urine.
+This helps lower your blood pressure and reduces swelling.
+But is Lasix effective?

 What is Lasix?

-Furosemide is a medication that reduces extra fluids in the body that is caused by conditions such as heart failure, liver disease, and kidney disease.
-Many symptoms of these three conditions are shortness of breath and swelling in the arms, legs and abdomen.
-In taking this medication you can lessen the effects that the symptoms have on you.
-On another note, sometimes this medication is also used to treat high blood pressure.
-Furosemide is what is known as a “water pill” and it causes you to produce more urine, and in turn helps your body rid itself of any extra water and salt.
-It comes in two different strengths, 20mg and 40mg.
-And it can be purchased as the brand Lasix, or its generic Furosemide.
-If you have any questions regarding this medication, or in general, feel free to give us a call at 1-877-385-8998.
+Furosemide is a medication that reduces excess fluid in the body caused by conditions such as heart failure, liver disease, and kidney disease.
+Lasix lessens the effects that the symptoms have on you.
+In some cases, Lasix is used to treat high blood pressure.
+Furosemide is known as a “water pill,” and it causes you to produce more urine.
+In turn, it helps your body rid itself of any extra water and salt.

 Should you drink a lot of water when taking Lasix?

-Since this medication is designed to make you urinate a bit more than the usual, it is best to keep yourself hydrated.
+Since this medication is designed to make you urinate more than usual, it is best to keep yourself hydrated.
 Therefore, you should drink plenty of fluids to avoid dehydration.
-However, as to how much you drink can be limited.
-Since, even when taking “water pills” you can drink too much.
 Your doctor will let you know how much water you may consume in a day.
-Only take what has been prescribed to you, and take you doctor’s directions exactly.

-It’s important to not have an intake of too much salt while on a “water pill”, so your best bet is to stay away from salty foods, such as processed foods and ready-meals.
+You may want to avoid excessive amounts of salt while taking diuretics like Lasix.
+You may want to stay away from salty foods, such as processed foods and ready-meals.
 Your diet should consist of low-salt or low-sodium foods.
-And you may be told to increase the amounts of potassium rich foods that you intake.
-Such examples are bananas, prunes, raisins, and orange juice.
+And you may be told to increase the amounts of potassium-rich foods that you intake, including bananas, prunes, raisins, and orange juice.

 What happens when you stop taking Lasix?